standardebooks/manual/10-art-and-images.rst

 -	`National Museum in Krakow <https://zbiory.mnk.pl/>`__ (CC0 items say CC0 - Public Domain under the Copyright section.)

--	`National Gallery of Denmark <https://collection.smk.dk/#/en/>`__ (CC0 items have a Public Domain logo under the pictures, which leads to a CC0 license.)
+-	`National Gallery of Denmark <https://open.smk.dk/en/>`__ (CC0 items have “No copyright” icon and a “Free to use” notice, and the About page states that such images are released via CC0.)

 -	`Finnish National Gallery <https://www.kansallisgalleria.fi>`__ (CC0 items say “CC Copyright Free,” and the general rights statement in the original Finnish indicates that such images are CC0 licensed.)